 - A. Tobacco, alcohol and controlled substances policy.
-(ASAA 2008-2009 Handbook, p.
-53; TAD Policy) In order to ensure consistency of tobacco, alcohol and controlled substances use policies by the member schools of the Kenai Peninsula School Activities Association, and in cooperation with the Alaska School Activities Association, the following policy is adopted: - 1.
-Prohibited Conduct: The possession, distribution or use of any tobacco products, alcohol, and controlled substances by a student-athlete or activity participant, whether it occurs on or off school property, is prohibited and shall result in the penalties set forth herein.
-Additionally, being in the same vehicle, house, location, party, proximity, etc. where alcohol/drugs are known to be in illegal possession by minors or willingly remaining in a location or \proximity where alcohol/drugs are being illegally consumed will result in the same penalties set forth herein.
-TAD policy and Proximity: Beginning SY 2013-2014, no longer enter proximity violations into the ASAA TAD data base.
-Enter only in Power School. - 2.
+(ASAA 2015-16 Handbook, p.
+49; TAD Policy) In order to ensure consistency of tobacco, alcohol and controlled substances use policies by the member schools of the Kenai Peninsula School Activities Association, and in cooperation with the Alaska School Activities Association, the following policy is adopted: - 1.
+Prohibited Conduct: The possession, distribution or use of any tobacco products including "E" or electronic cigarettes, alcohol, and controlled substances (as defined in Section 10 of the ASAA TAD Policy) by a student-athlete or activity participant, whether it occurs on or off school property, is prohibited and shall result in the penalties set forth herein.
+Additionally, being in the same vehicle, house, location, party, proximity, etc. where alcohol/drugs are known to be in illegal possession by minors or willingly remaining in a location or proximity where alcohol/drugs are being illegally consumed will result in the same penalties set forth herein. - 2.
 Time Period During Which Policy Applies: The policy in this section applies to any student who is participating or has participated in interscholastic activities starting from the student's first participation in interscholastic activities, including formal practices which precede interscholastic competition after the initial signing of the Student/Parent/Legal Guardian (TAD) Acknowledgement Form, at any ASAA member school, and continuing until the student graduates from high school.
-This policy applies during "calendar days" as defined in the ASAA handbook (p.
-54, 2008-09 edition). - 3.
+This policy applies during "calendar days" as defined in the ASAA handbook (ASAA TAD Policy effective July 28, 2008). - 3.
 Educational Component: The educational component is a critical part of the policy and is comprised of four parts; Pre-Participation Orientation, First Offense, Second Offense, and Third Offense.
 ASAA will provide the first three parts of this component for member schools on DVD and through the ASAA website.
 (ASAA's educational component is applicable to member high schools only.) - 4.
-Cumulative and Progressive Penalties: Violations of this policy will be cumulative and progressive, as described in the following paragraph, throughout a student's high school years.
-If a student transfers from one ASAA member school to another ASAA member school, the student's cumulative violations will accompany such transfer and shall be the basis for any additional penalties should further violations occur. - 5.
-Penalties for Violation of this Policy:
+Cumulative and Progressive Penalties: Violations of the TAD and Proximity policies will be cumulative and progressive, as described in the following paragraphs, throughout a student's high school years.
+If a student transfers from one ASAA member school to another ASAA member school, the student's cumulative violations will accompany such transfer and shall be the basis for any additional penalties should further violations occur.
+While a TAD violation is the same as a Proximity violation, a Proximity violation is not the same as a TAD violation.
+If the student has a combination TAD and Proximity violations, the most recent violation will result in the more severe consequence.
+For example: If a student has two Proximity violations and receives their first TAD violation, then the student will have a documented first TAD violation, and third Proximity violation, which the consequences will run concurrently.